Effective Date: November 1, 2021

-Our legal basis to process your information includes processing that is necessary for legitimate business interests, including but not limited to the following examples:
+We process your information for a variety of legitimate business interests including, but not limited to, the following examples:

-We may also process your information in order to comply with our legal obligations, perform a contract between us and you, establish and defend any legal claims, and in some cases our basis for processing will be because you have consented to our use of your information.
+We may also process your information in order to comply with our legal obligations, satisfy any contract between us and you, establish and defend any legal claims, and in specific cases process your information based on your consent.

 We are committed to maintaining your trust, and we want you to understand when and with whom we may share the information we collect.